-ISIS is putting governing structures in place to rule the territories the group conquers once the dust settles on the battlefield.
+ISIS put governing structures in place to rule the territories it conquers once the dust settles on the battlefield.
 From the cabinet and the governors to the financial and legislative bodies, ISIS' bureaucratic hierarchy looks a lot like those of some of the Western countries whose values it rejects -- if you take away the democracy and add in a council to consider who should be beheaded.

 ISIS spread fast, capturing large territories on both sides of the Iraq-Syria border.
 Then, in June 2014, it declared a caliphate -- a state, governed by an Islamic leader.

 Its territory includes oil fields, which give the group a major source of income.